 c.
 Animal Welfare Assurance or Assurance – The documentation from an institution assuring institutional compliance with PHS policy.

 d.
-Guide – Guide for the Care and Use of Laboratory Animals, PHS, 1996 edition or succeeding revised editions.
+Guide – The Guide for the Care and Use of Laboratory Animals, 2010, Eighth Edition or succeeding revised editions.

 f.
 IACUC – A quorum of the Institutional Animal Care and Use Committee.

 h.
 Institutional Official – An individual who signs, and has the authority to sign, Texas State's Assurance, making a commitment on behalf of Texas State that the requirements of PHS and USDA policy are met.

 i.
 Public Health Service (PHS) – Includes the Alcohol, Drug Abuse, and Mental Health Administration; the Centers for Disease Control; the Food and Drug Administration; the Health Resources and Services Administration; the National Institutes of Health; and the Office of the Assistant Secretary for Health, Department of Health and Human Services.